V01dDweller/dotfiles/vim/README.md

 Vim/gVim
 ========

-The plugin\_install script installs the Pathogen plug-in manager, a collection of plug-ins and a handful of color schemes:
+The `plugin_install` scripts install the Pathogen plug-in manager, a collection of plug-ins and a handful of color schemes to your `~/.vim` directory.

 Plug-ins
 --------